Please Read About Supplies

 Basic Supplies

-• Graphite Transfer Paper for transferring your Frida reference image to the substrate
+• Graphite Transfer Paper for transferring your newsprint sketch to the substrate

 • Reference image sized up to your substrate in black and white or color, non shiny paper.
 Choose one that will size up to what you need, one that is clear and easy to see the details.
 Consider a head and shoulders shot so that the features are bigger and easier to draw.